cds-snc/digital-canada-ca/content/en/tools-and-resources/resources/a-guide-to-research-interviewing.md

 ---
-title: A guide to research interviewing
+title: 'A guide to research interviewing'
 translationKey: guide-interviewing
 description: >-
   A 101 on research interviewing.